dylan7474/ESP8266-VictronHA/README.md

    make setup
    ```

+   The script configures a local Arduino toolchain.
+It now detects
+   both `/etc/apt/sources.list` and the newer `/etc/apt/sources.list.d/ubuntu.sources`
+   so it can run on a wider range of systems.

 3. Compile the sketch for NodeMCU v2:

    ```bash
    make build
    ```

+   The build artifacts will be placed in the `build/` directory.

 The sketch file `ESP8266-VictronHA.ino` must reside in a folder with the same name to compile correctly.